-So, you’re try to send an email do someone’s G-Suite email address, but they’re just not getting it.
+So, you have a form on your website that’s try to send an email to a G-Suite email address from, but they’re just not getting it.

-The form works fine for other email addresses.
-It sends just fine to other gmail accounts.
+The form sends to other email addresses.
+It even sends out to other gmail accounts.
 It just doesn’t send to the g-suite accounts that end in with the website’s domain name.

 If this is you, keep reading: because I’ve found a super simple fix to an otherwise bewildering problem.

 The other day I was helping a client who wasn’t receiving emails from their forms.
 I had them check their spam, and ran through all the usual tests.

 The form sent to my email without problem.
 I had them try some other accounts and it worked fine there too.
 But every email ending in the customer’s domain name didn’t work.

 I was stumped until I came across a forum thread that explained, if a website host already provides email hosting, the websites will send email to the internal email server, even if there’s an MX Record telling it to go to G-Suite.